 As you increase the number of decimal places, the format changes from General to Number, and the column width adjusts automatically.

-Note: If the column width doesn’t adjust and ######## appears in the cell, change the column width by double-clicking the right border of the column header.
+Note: If the column width doesn’t adjust and ######## appears in the cell, change the column width and row height by double-clicking the right border of the column header.

 Increase the decimal places for a lot of numbers at once